CodeYourFuture/immersive-go-course/http-auth/README.md

 In this exercise, we chose to make some of our requests fail fast, so that all of the requests that we _did_ process, got processed well (none were really slow, and our server didn't get overloaded).

-Through this course, you will learn a lot more about ways we can give users a better experience by controlling _when_ and _how_ things fail.
+Through this course, we  learnt a lot more about ways we can give users a better experience by controlling _when_ and _how_ things fail.